Pinafore/fact-repetition/note.md

   up-to-date explanations / user status

 ### LDA
-- LDA sometime disagrees with Category of the question. need to look at LDA experiments and see if we can rely on LDA to do difficulty / skill level updates.
-- we can also do soft updates: update to probability of topic i is multiplied by assignment to topic i
+x LDA sometime disagrees with Category of the question. need to look at LDA experiments and see if we can rely on LDA to do difficulty / skill level updates. x we can also do soft updates: update to probability of topic i is multiplied by assignment to topic i

 ### DB for scheduler